datacarpentry/r-socialsci/episodes/01-R basics.md

 {: .output}

 The expression 'ages > 50' applies the test '> 50' to each element of the ages vector in turn.
 The expression 'ages > 50' doesn't return the values of elements in the ages vector which are greater than fifty.
-Instead it returns a logical vector of the same size(number of elements) as the ages vector, with a value of TRUE to indicate condition has been met, and FALSE to indicate that it has not.
+Instead it returns a logical vector of the same size (number of elements) as the ages vector, with a value of TRUE to indicate when the condition is met, and FALSE to indicate that it has not.

-So now that we know that 'ages > 50' returns or creates a logical vector we can use the expression directly to obtain a vector of all of the values which match the indices of the TRUE values in the logical vector.
+So now that we know that 'ages > 50' returns or creates a logical vector, we can use the expression directly to obtain a vector of all of the values which match the indices of the TRUE values in the logical vector.

 ~~~
 ages_gt_50 <- ages[ages > 50]